Fast and Robust Flocking of Protesters on Street Networks: Framework

 \subsection{Discretization}

-The links of a street network generally represent street segments of very heterogeneous lengths~\cite{masucci2009random}.
-Then, moves from a node to another one may have very different duration.
+The links of a street network generally represent street segments of very heterogeneous lengths with heavy-tailed distributions~\cite{masucci2009random}.
+Then, moving from an intersection to another one may have very different durations.
 In order to model this, we use a classical discretization procedure~\cite{neri2011totally} that we describe below.
-It consists in splitting each link of the street network into pieces connected by evenly spaced nodes, see Figure~\ref{fig:paris}.
+It consists in splitting each link of the street network into pieces connected by evenly spaced nodes.
+We illustrate this in Figure~\ref{fig:paris}.